sglebs/mswyw/README.md

 * Number of Function Points it implements (a measure of features/value to the user)
 * APDEX - a measure of user satisfaction with the performance of your (micro)service
 * Error Rate - a measure of user lack of satisfaction with your service
-* Average response time - the faster your service responds, the happier the consumers will be.
+* Requests per minute (rpm)- the more your service can take, the leaner it is to run.

 Examples of *COST* attributes:

 * Total amount of RAM used by all replicas of your (micro)service.
 You know that Amazon charges for that, right?
+The less memory you need, the cheaper the machine instance you can get away with.
-* Total amount of vCPUs used by all your replicas.
-You also pay for that.
+* Amount of CPU percentage used by each of your replicas.
+You also pay for CPU.
+A smaller machine with optimized/faster code will cost you less.